 Elm Hill is a photographer’s dream; whatever the season it retains its character and beauty.
 In summer, wander around browsing shops such as The Bear Shop, a quaint little place specialising in bears and collectables.
 In autumn, wonder at the rich colours of the falling leaves.
 In winter it is so Christmassy and charming, and in Spring, new life starts to form making Elm Hill bright and vibrant.

 Explore craft shops, antiques and galleries, visit tea shops, coffee houses and delis.
 The history behind this street is intriguing, take your own tour of the area using an Elm Hill Norwich Trail map (buy them from selected shops in the Cathedral Quarter).
 One of the most well known buildings is The Britons Arms, the only survivor of the 1507 fire.
-The building is early Tudor, formally an inn and very much in demand as a film location.
+The building is early Tudor, formerly an inn and very much in demand as a film location.
 A trip to Elm Hill is not complete without a stop here!